-Continuing Workforce Education provides short-term, not-for-credit training on a part-time basis to enable students to upgrade current work skills and qualify for higher level employment.
+Corporate and community Training provides short-term, not-for-credit training on a part-time basis to enable students to upgrade current work skills and qualify for higher level employment.

-Business and Industry Support Services

-provides on-site customized training classes for business and industry upon request.
+Business and Industry Support Services provides on-site customized training classes for business and industry upon request.
 Instruction may include topics such as software applications, OSHA Standards Certification and State certifications in a variety of areas.
-Interested parties should call the school Curriculum Office for more information.
+Interested parties should call the school at 352.589.2250 ext.
+1835 for more information.